Bira/octopus-carnival/_posts/2025-12-09-wir-dscc-mearedes.md

 ## The Numbers

-Mearedes, as mentioned is a Goliath.
+Mearedes, as mentioned, is a Goliath.
 She's also a Level 18 Controller with 176 HP, Speed 6, and a lot of Classic Druid Powers, which might look very exotic to typical Athasian characters.